Updated: September 2025

-CostQuest has and continues to work with multiple States Broadband Offices on State Broadband Projects related to broadband planning, GIS mapping, cost modeling, government advisory, grant program design, and other custom services to support efficient nationwide broadband expansion efforts.
+CostQuest has and continues to work with multiple States Broadband Offices on projects related to broadband mapping, network planning, cost modeling, advisory, grant program design, and other custom services to support efficient statewide broadband expansion and maintenance efforts.

 Below is a high-level summary of CostQuest’s current and past state broadband projects.

-• The State of Louisiana, ConnectLA, contracted CostQuest to design their project areas and deliver our BEAD Grant Award Management System embedded with their unique project areas and grant selection criteria to implement Louisiana’s Gumbo 2.0 BEAD Grant Selection Program.
-Louisiana’s BEAD Grant Award Management System is embedded with Louisiana’s unique scoring criteria, grant selection logic, and complex scoring algorithms to determine which applications will provide the most significant benefit and overall coverage in Louisiana.
-The goal of the project was to support ConnectLA in distributing BEAD funding to applicant projects that will close the digital divide for all of Louisiana’s unserved and underserved locations.
+- In early 2024, the State of Louisiana’s Broadband Office, ConnectLA, contracted CostQuest to design their project areas and deliver a custom BEAD Grant Award Management System embedded with their unique project areas and grant selection criteria to implement Louisiana’s Gumbo 2.0 BEAD Grant Selection Program.
+Louisiana’s BEAD Grant Award Management System incorporates Louisiana’s unique scoring criteria, grant selection logic, and complex scoring algorithms to determine which applications would provide the most significant benefit and overall coverage in Louisiana.
+The result was a program that was the first BEAD Final Proposal approved by NTIA in January 2025.

-• CostQuest is contracted to provide a BEAD Grant Award Management System to the State of Wisconsin’s Broadband Office, the Public Service Commission of Wisconsin (PSCW).
-Wisconsin’s BEAD Grant Award Management System will be embedded with Wisconsin’s unique scoring criteria, grant selection logic, and complex scoring algorithms to determine which applications will provide the most significant benefit and overall coverage in Wisconsin.
-CostQuest’s goal is to help PSCW make the most efficient use of Wisconsin’s BEAD funding to help close the digital divide for all of Wisconsin’s unserved and underserved locations.
+- CostQuest is contracted to provide a custom BEAD Grant Award Management System to the State of Wisconsin’s Broadband Office, the Public Service Commission of Wisconsin (PSCW).
+Wisconsin’s BEAD Grant Award Management System is embedded with Wisconsin’s unique scoring criteria, grant selection logic, and complex scoring algorithms to determine which applications provide the most significant benefit and overall coverage in Wisconsin.

 California (2020 – Present)